skip-mev/docs/docs/slinky/integrations/0-dydx.md

    **_Configure the Slinky process_**

-   Slinky has 1 important config file for running with dYdX.
+   Slinky has 1 important config file for running with dYdX:

    `oracle.json` contains mostly data that is static over the operating lifetime of the sidecar.
 It determines polling frequency for certain endpoints to prevent rate limiting, connection buffer sizes, websocket multiplexing behavior, and other configurations which affect the success rate of price providers in the sidecar.